fortythreesam/FourthYearProject/report/report.md

 ### 4.3 Weak Texture Patches

-The implementation to generate the weak texture patch mask consisted mainly of following the method described by Liu, Xinhao, et al.[6] The functionality provided by Numpy allowed for easy access to complex linear algebra computations such as retrieving the eigenvalues of each patches' covariance matrices.
+The implementation to generate the weak texture patch mask consisted mainly of following the method described by Liu, Xinhao, et al.[6] The functionality provided by Numpy allowed for easy access to complex linear algebra computations such as retrieving the eigenvalues of each patch's covariance matrices.
 Numpy also makes matrix manipulation simple with powerful indexing techniques and supporting functions.
-Similarly, Scikit-image provides the functionality required to analyse the patches' statistics such as retrieving the vertical and horizontal correlation of an image.
+Similarly, Scikit-image provides the functionality required to analyse the patch's statistics such as retrieving the vertical and horizontal correlation of an image.

 ### 4.4 Evaluation Function